HunorLaczko/ha-frameo-control/README.md

 * **Brightness control does not work.** While the `light` entity is present, attempting to change the brightness will have no effect.
 * The connection to the device can sometimes be lost if the addon or Home Assistant restarts.
 If entities become `Unavailable`, reloading the integration from the Devices & Services page will usually fix it.
 * There is a significant delay (few seconds even) when interacting from HA (next image, pause, screen, etc.).
 This was a compromise I had to make to have a reliable connection.
+* On some devices turning off the screen results in the device sleeping (presumably).
+This means that the entities become `Unavailable` right after turning off the screen.
+In this case you manually have to turn it back on and reload the integration.
+I don't have a workaround for this yet.